yugabyte/yugabyte-db/doc/cypher-query-language.rst

   '[' expression [, ...] ']'

-The following simple example shows how a list value is be built using the above syntax.
+The following simple example shows how a list value is to be built using the above syntax.

 .. code-block:: psql